humdrum-tools/humdrum-documentation/guide/ch21/index.md

 ditto -s ^= inputfile | hint -l > temp1  deg inputfile > temp2  assemble temp1 temp2 | patt -s ^= -f Landini-Cadence
 ```

-In general, **patt** templates can be used to specify both concurrent
+In general, <span class="tool">patt</span> templates can be used to specify both concurrent
 conditions as well as dynamic or temporal conditions.
 This allows users
 to define patterns involving a multitude of conditions involving many
 different types of data.